LibreCAD/docs/appx/build.rst

 Git
 ```

 There are several ways to install git on MS Windows.
-These build instructions utilize the command line version included with the `GitHub Desktop <https://desktop.github.com/>`_.

-Another option is to use the "almost official" `Git for Windows <https://git-scm.com/download/win>`_.
+These build instructions utilize the command line version included with the "almost official" `Git for Windows <https://git-scm.com/download/win>`_.
 See https://gitforwindows.org for more information.
+Download and install GitHub Desktop using the default values.

+Another option is to use the `GitHub Desktop <https://desktop.github.com/>`_.

 Qt Framework
 `````````````

-Download the open source version of Qt from `Qt download <https://www.qt.io/download>`_.
-Install Qt (including Qt-Creator) to the default path prompted by Qt installer.
+Download the open source version of the **Qt Online Installer** from `Qt download <https://www.qt.io/download>`_.
+Install Qt to the default path prompted by Qt installer.
+On the *Select Components* page include the latest version of **MinGW**.
+No other componetnts need to be selected.

-The MinGW tools will be in C:\Qt\5.4\mingw491_32\bin by default.

 muParser